WeijunDeng/xcodeproj2bazel/README.md

 - use for dependency detect and isolate
 - parse file with defined macro
 - use tulsi to generate a xcode project, building with bazel, indexing with xcode
-- support more xcode build settings such as OTHER_SWIFT_FLAGS and GENERATE_INFOPLIST_FILE
+- support more xcode build settings such as GENERATE_INFOPLIST_FILE
 - read iOS default template build settings to parse
 - test for xcode 14 (xcode 13 now)
 - more examples
+- support xcframework